 - How and when do students register?
 What about academic advising?

 - When do students find out their residence hall and roommate?

 - How can I stay updated on what’s happening at Willamette?

 Opening Days, Willamette’s orientation program for all new students, is Aug.
 20–24.
 Orientation activities for parents and families are Aug.
 20–21.

 Opening Days is packed with activities to introduce students to academic and co-curricular life at Willamette and make their transition to college easier.
 We also have programs designed specifically for parents and families — including advice about what kinds of communications to expect from your student, opportunities to socialize with other Willamette families and tips for how to minimize the inevitable sense of loss when you drive away from campus.[back to top]

 We offer Jump Start, a pre-orientation program that allows students to meet others in a smaller, more intimate setting before the orientation with all new students.
 Jump Start is Aug.
-16–21, and students can choose from one of three themes to explore: community outreach, multiculturalism and outdoor adventures.
-Jump Start programs cost extra and students must register in advance — registration information will be available in June.[back to top]
+15–20, and students can choose from one of three themes to explore: community outreach, multiculturalism and outdoor adventures.
+Jump Start programs cost extra and students must register in advance.[back to top]

 Payment for tuition and fees is typically due by the first day of class each semester.
 Willamette bills on a semester basis for tuition, fees, room and meal plan, and other incurred charges.